bitcoin/bips/bip-update-process.md

 ### What is the significance of BIPs?

-BIPs do not define what bitcoin is: individual BIPs do not represent bitcoin community consensus or a general recommendation for implementation.
-A BIP represents a personal recommendation by the BIP authors to the bitcoin community.
+BIPs do not define what Bitcoin is: individual BIPs do not represent Bitcoin community consensus or a general recommendation for implementation.
+A BIP represents a personal recommendation by the BIP authors to the Bitcoin community.
 Some BIPs may never be adopted.
-Some BIPs may be adopted by one or more bitcoin clients or other related software.
-Some may even end up changing the consensus rules that the bitcoin ecosystem jointly enforces.
+Some BIPs may be adopted by one or more Bitcoin clients or other related software.
+Some may even end up changing the consensus rules that the Bitcoin ecosystem jointly enforces.

 ### What is the purpose of the BIP repository?